 Work with MIT, Harvard, Google, Apple alumni.

-Describe the role well enough to attract right candidates.
+Describe the role well enough to attract the right candidates.
 Good candidates always pay attention to their career growth.
 Make sure, your job description helps them understand their career path in the organization.

 3. Discover Talent In Your Existing Recruitment Database

 Be it a recruitment agency or a company, over the period of time they build a sizable recruitment database of candidates that they may have sourced, interviewed in the past.
-Whenever you work on new job position, you may want to check your own candidate database than starting fresh right away.
-You can search within existing database for relevant candidates and then engage them over email, SMS or call.
-If you were maintaining history about candidates like their interview feedback and their job preferences, it would quickly help you to narrow down on most relevant candidates.
+Whenever you work on a new job position, you may want to check your own candidate database than starting fresh right away.
+You can search within the existing database for relevant candidates and then engage them over email, SMS or call.
+If you were maintaining history about candidates like their interview feedback and their job preferences, it would quickly help you to narrow down on the most relevant candidates.

 However, this could be a challenging task if you are planning to do it manually.
 If you are using an applicant tracking system (ATS) you could probably do a better job.
-Today, modern applicant tracking system can provide both search and relevance match.
-This does more effective job in finding the most relevant candidates in your recruitment database.
+Today, a modern applicant tracking system can provide both search and relevance match.
+This does a more effective job in finding the most relevant candidates in your recruitment database.
 With advance ATS, candidate re-discovery is becoming a trend now.

 4. Personalized Communication to Engage Top Candidates

 Recruiting emails are almost dead.
 When was the last time you got a reply to a cold job opportunity email?
 Unless you are Apple, Google, it is very unlikely you are going to get quick responses from good candidates.